Joe Palumbo (baseball): Texas Rangers

 Palumbo appeared in just two games for Texas in 2020, before missing the rest of the season after being diagnosed with ulcerative colitis.
 Palumbo played the 2021 season with the Round Rock Express of the Triple-A West league.
 Before suffering a season-ending back injury, Palumbo pitched only 6 2/3 innings.

 San Francisco Giants

 On November 5, 2021, Palumbo was claimed off waivers by the San Francisco Giants.

 Palumbo became a free agent on November 30 after he was non-tendered by the Giants.

 On December 13, 2021, Palumbo re-signed with the Giants.
 He made 3 appearances for the Triple-A Sacramento River Cats, struggling immensely to the tune of a 33.75 ERA with one strikeouts in 1.1 innings pitched.
 On July 4, 2022, Palumbo was released by the Giants.

 Texas Rangers (second stint)

 On February 20, 2023, Palumbo signed a minor league contract with the Texas Rangers organization.
+He pitched in 3 games for the Triple-A Round Rock Express, recording a 9.00 ERA with no strikeouts in 2.0 innings of work.
+Palumbo was released by the Rangers on May 17.

+Hagerstown Flying Boxcars

+On February 22, 2024, it was announced that Palumbo would be signing with the Hagerstown Flying Boxcars for their inaugural season of play in the Atlantic League of Professional Baseball.
+In six starts for Hagerstown, he struggled to a 7.63 ERA with 15 strikeouts across 15 1/3 innings pitched.
+On June 5, Palumbo was released by the Flying Boxcars.

+Long Island Ducks

+On April 24, 2025, Palumbo signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+He made one appearance for Long Island, allowing three runs on two hits with two walks across 1/3 of an inning.
+Palumbo was released by the Ducks on May 1.